OLD SOLDIERS GROUP ONE

 This photo was taken by Randy Nead, one of the crew chiefs I flew with on the Longhorns.
 It was sent to me by his daughter, Angela.
-My rank here is PFC, so this is very early in my chopper gunner career.
+My rank here is Private, so this is very early in my chopper gunner career.
 I'm the bigger handsome dude.

 Still another image of your hero from Angela (Nead).

 Randy Nead, one of my old crew chiefs.
 Great guy with a dry sense of humor.
 I found out from John Andersen that Randy died in November, 2020.